jahama/angular-budget/README.md

 Run `npm start` for a dev server.

-Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io). **🚧 PENDING**

+Run `npm run lint` to fix or report lint failures

 Run `npm run release` to create a new release with semantic versions and a change file

-Run `npm run deply` to deploy to gitHub Pages
+Run `npm run deploy` to deploy to gitHub Pages

 ## Architecture

-Simple repository, organized in modules:
+Simple repository, organized in modules grouped in three main folders categories:

+### Core

-- CoreModule: contains services with app wide related logic
+- _Global_ and _Layout_ Modules to contain services with app wide related logic

+### Shared

-- SharedModule: components, directives and pipes to be shared in pages
+- _Data, UI, Util_ modules to hold components, directives, pipes, services or logic to be shared in pages

+### Domain

-- Domain/: Modules for page components lazy loaded by routes
+- _Feature_ modules for page components lazy loaded by routes

 ## Functionality

-Basic CRUD of projects.
+Basic CRUD for a list of projects.
+Each one with dates, status and budgeting control info.

-### To Be implemented
+### To Be extended

-To be done at the classroom or used like an exercise.
+> To be done at the classroom or used like an exercise by the student.

-- A project should have a list to tasks to be done.
+- A project should have a list of tasks to be done.
 - A project should have a list of economic transactions.

 ## Credits

-Created by [Alberto Basalo](https://twitter.com/albertobasalo) to be used a sample in his Angular Courses.
+Created by [Alberto Basalo](https://twitter.com/albertobasalo) to be used as a sample in his Angular Courses.
 Part of [Angular.builders](https://www.angular.builders)